-- b.
-Arabian Horse Association (AHA) or any World Arabian Horse Organization (WAHO) member registry (must be purebred Arabian recorded with AHA or WAHO). - c.
-The Jockey Club (Thoroughbred) or any Jockey Club approved international registry (must be purebred Thoroughbred recorded with the Jockey Club); - d.
-The Appaloosa Horse Club of Canada - B. A Certificate of Registration with the registry of either the Australian Appaloosa Association Ltd. (AAA), the Associato Brasileira de Criadores de Cavalos Appaloosa Horse Club Brazil (ABCCA), the Appaloosa Horse Breeders Society of South Africa (AHBSSA), or the Appaloosa Horse Association of New Zealand, (ApHANZ).
-The Certificate of Registration shall be screened for authenticity and ApHC eligibility by such approved national Appaloosa registry and then submitted to the ApHC Registrar for eligibility determination. - C. A horse registered with an ApHC-approved breed association, displaying white markings which are determined by the ApHC Registrar to be an Appaloosa coat pattern, and which tests positive for the Leopard Complex (LP) gene, is eligible for Regular (#) registration with the ApHC. - 1.
-All ApHC genetic testing rules and registration procedures shall apply.
-Contact the ApHC for proper forms and fees. - To be eligible for registration with the ApHC, horses having (i) one parent with dual-ApHC/approved breed association registration, and (ii) the other parent registered with an ApHC-approved breed association, must be parentage verified and Leopard Complex (LP) tested through an ApHC-approved laboratory using ApHC-approved testing procedures. - The genetic sample used for parentage verification must also be used for the LP test; - b.
-The LP test results must be positive and will be noted as such on the horse's ApHC Certificate of Registration.
+- A. A horse registered with an ApHC-approved breed association, displaying white markings which are determined by the ApHC Registrar to be an Appaloosa coat pattern, and which tests positive for the Leopard Complex (LP) gene, is eligible for Regular (#) registration with the ApHC, provided the horse does not have white in excess of the restrictions of HORSES NOT ELIGIBLE FOR REGISTRATION OR ApHC APPROVED BREED LISTING.
+AQHA horses must have a notation on their papers "This horse has white markings designated under AQHA rules as an undesirable trait and uncharacteristic of the breed". - All ApHC genetic testing rules and registration procedures shall apply.
+Contact the ApHC for proper forms and fees. - To be eligible for registration with the ApHC, a horse registered with an ApHC approved breed association must be parentage verified and test positive Leopard Complex (LP) tested through an ApHC approved laboratory using ApHCapproved testing procedures. - a.
+The genetic sample used for parentage verification must also be used for the LP test. - The LP test results must be positive and will be noted as such on the horse's ApHC Certificate of Registration.